Liam O'Flaherty: Later years

 O’Flaherty's last novel, Insurrection, about the Easter Rising, was published in 1950.
 Despite his abhorrence of war, O’Flaherty portrays the possibility of fighting for a justified cause, a war of liberation in this novel, written in the immediate aftermath of the Second World War.
 O’Flaherty's last short story appeared in 1958.

 O'Flaherty died on 7 September 1984, aged 88, in Dublin.
 His ashes were scattered on the cliffs of his native Inis Mór.

+In 2012, The Liam & Tom O’Flaherty Society was set up to promote the writings and work of both O’Flaherty brothers, their life and times.